charity-base/charity-base-api/README.md

     ```

 ## Data
-The data directory [open-charities/data](https://github.com/tithebarn/open-charities/tree/master/data) contains several scripts for constructing the OpenCharities database on your own computer.
-Take a look at the README.md in the data directory for more information.
+Take a look at the README.md in the data directory [charity-base/data](https://github.com/tithebarn/charity-base/tree/master/data) for help constructing the CharityBase database on your own computer.

 ## API
-The API directory [open-charities/api](https://github.com/tithebarn/open-charities/tree/master/api) gives instructions for running your own API to query your OpenCharities database.
-Take a look at the README.md in the API directory for more information.
+Take a look at the README.md in the API directory [charity-base/api](https://github.com/tithebarn/charity-base/tree/master/api) for instruction on running your own API to query your database.